ArchNemSyS/Concise-ILE/README.md

 #Concise-ILE-Qt
-Concise Integrated Learning Environment
+This project has been abandoned in favor of a more performant solution (Concise-ILE)[https://github.com/ArchNemSyS/Concise-ILE]

-# Work in progress !!!
-Not Yet Production Ready !!!
+It is retained here on github as an example of QtWebapp and libsodium implementation

-eLearning/web assessment tool that integrates with paper based learning.
+Concise Integrated Learning Environment eLearning/web assessment tool that integrates with paper based learning.

 # Licence